codio/knowledge/source/instructors/authoring/assessments/edit-assessment-points.rst

 .. meta::
-   :description: Edit an assessment by clicking on the settings icon and and clicking the assessment tab.
+   :description: Edit an assessment by clicking on the edit button.

 .. _edit-assessment-points: